zlehmann/using-active-model-serializer-v-000/README.md

 Worked like a charm!
 Nothing we didn't want, and our controller is back to a clear, non-messy state.

+Before moving on, test out this serializer.
+Navigate to `localhost:3000/posts/1` and see what happens when you change the attributes for your serializer.
+What data do you see if the only attribute is `:id`?

 ### Rendering An Author